 Immunisation Requirements for Family Payments

-From 1 January 2016, immunisation requirements for family payments, including Child Care Benefit, Child Care Rebate and Family Tax Benefit Part A supplement, are changing.
+From 1 January 2016, immunisation requirements for family payments, including Child Care Benefit, Child Care Rebate and Family Tax Benefit Part A supplement changed.

 To receive a family payment for a child under 20 years of age, you need to make sure their immunisations are up to date.